The Malaysian Institute of Certified Public Accountants (MICPA) has introduced a professional qualification called the Associate CPA in 2007.

 - One member of MICPA, who is not related to the candidate and who has known the candidate for at least 2 years and who shall testify as to the candidate’s character and integrity; and

-- One academic, who is the Head of the School or Dean of the Faculty in which the candidate is engaged and the second of at least equal status to the candidate but from another institution, and who shall testify as to the candidate’s professional ability.
+- One academic, who is the Head of the School or Dean of the Faculty in which the candidate is engaged and who shall testify as to the candidate’s professional ability.

 Advancement to the CPA Qualification